 Our culture and our entertainment typically show horribly unhealthy, contradictory, abusive, and emotionally stunted depictions of love and sex.

 Why would anyone truly believe it ever works out, then?

 Even though we have all these fairytales telling us true love always wins out, people tend to run away from it and settle for less.
 When who you love is more a matter of survival than a matter of your values and desires, the option that makes the most sense is to survive no matter the cost.

 I’m not implying that these women don’t truly love their male partners or that they shouldn’t marry men or be monogamous.
-But that’s the other thing they cannot allow themselves to see: that we are capable of loving and desiring more than one person.
-And while out loud most bisexuals do their damned-est not to be associated with non-monogamy in any way (because it’s been proven that no one trusts a bisexual), pretending like its despicable or not an option only ends up hurting the bisexuals who are already struggling with their identity.
+But that’s the other thing they can’t allow themselves to see: that we are capable of loving and desiring more than one person.
+And while out loud most bisexuals do their damned-est not to be associated with non-monogamy in any way (because no one trusts a bisexual), pretending like it’s despicable or not an option only ends up hurting the bisexuals who are already struggling with their identity.
 Especially those who are of color and have to deal with intersecting issues beyond mere hetero- and amatonormativity.

 Because given a false choice between the society that treats us as disposable and living a precarious life with me, abuse was familiar, expected, and more acceptable.
-She found a better man eventually and she’ll be getting the wedding she wanted, and she still hangs around my family-but it came at a very high cost.
+She found a better man eventually, and she’ll be getting the wedding she wanted.
+She still hangs around my family — but it came at a very high cost.
 It got much worse for her after we transitioned into nonsexual friendship.
 I nursed her through the shame and pain without blame, without word, without expectation.